 Total of 3.33M VND (~148USD)

-If you are an adventure-seeker, you wouldn’t want to miss the opportunity of navigating the peaks of Mt Fansipan to reach its summit and witness the sun rise, but I would suggest you take Sin Chai route, a less-touristy trail, or Cat Cat route if you have more time.
+If you are an adventure-seeker, you wouldn’t want to miss the opportunity of navigating the peaks of Mt Fansipan to reach its summit and witness the sun rise.
+But I would suggest you take Sin Chai or Cat Cat route, the less-touristy trails.

-However if climbing mountain is not your thing, yet you still want to reach the summit of Indochina, you can take the very touristy cable car.
+However, if climbing mountain is not your thing, yet you still want to reach the summit of Indochina, you can take the very touristy cable car for 600K VND per way.